ibexa/documentation-developer/docs/tutorials/platform_beginner/3_customize_the_front_page.md

 ## Content rendering configuration

-To use a custom template when rendering the root content, create a `content_view` configuration block for `ezpublish`.
+To use a custom template when rendering the root content, create a `content_view` configuration block for `ezplatform`.

 Edit `app/config/ezplatform.yaml`.
 Find the `site_group` key and uncomment it.
 Add the following block under `site_group`, but before `admin_group`